-

 STEP 7 -- Celebrate or Escalate!

-• Often this is all it takes, especially for Representatives who agree with our goals.
+- Often this is all it takes, especially for Representatives who agree with our goals.
 But if you don't have a commitment yet it is time to escalate your tactics.
-We will work with you to determine how to escalate appropriately, from stepping up the phone calls, to organizing a letter-writing campaign, to car parades around their office, to delivering Move to Amend petitions to their home, and more!
+We will work with you to determine how to escalate appropriately, from stepping up the phone calls, to organizing a letter-writing campaign, to car parades around their office, to delivering Move to Amend petitions to their local offices or (if they have one) business, and more!

 For the love of democracy, for the love of community, for the love of our shared future—we must act.